osmanamin0448/rock-paper-scissors-v2/README.md

 ## How the Game Works

 1. The computer randomly chooses **Rock**, **Paper**, or **Scissors**.
-2. The player enters their choice using `prompt()`.
+2. The player select their choice using designated button.
 3. The game compares the player's choice with the computer's choice.
-4. The winner of each round is announced in the browser console.
+4. The winner of each round is announced.
 5. The winner's score is incremented.
-6. The game plays **5 rounds**.
+6. The game plays till one player reacher 5 wins.
-7. At the end of the five rounds, the final winner is announced.
+7. At the end, the final winner is announced.

 ## Project Structure